-Our firm carries out other services for the Company in relation to assurance over the regulatory solvency return, and non-assurance services in relation to tax advice, providing the Company with a generic benchmarking report of executive remuneration, and subscriptions to PwC generic training services.
-Subject to certain restrictions, Partners and employees of our firm may also deal with the subsidiaries on normal terms within the ordinary course of trading activities of the Company.
-These services and relationships have not impaired our independence as auditor of the Company.
+Our firm carries out other services for the Company in the areas of assurance on the regulatory solvency return, and providing the Company with a generic benchmarking report of executive remuneration.
+Subject to certain restrictions, certain partners and employees of our firm may deal with the Company on normal terms within the ordinary course of trading activities of the Company.
+The provision of these other services and relationships have not impaired our independence as auditor of the Company.